Nora, Indianapolis: History

 The name Nora for this area can be traced back to December 1871, when Swedish immigrant Peter Lawson was appointed postmaster at Nora.
 Lawson owned a grocery store situated at what is today the southwest corner of Westfield Boulevard and 86th Street.

 Lawson named the area after his home parish in Sweden.
 He was born as Per Israelsson on March 29, 1828, in Blexbergstorp, Nora parish, Örebro County Sweden.
 He emigrated in 1854 and from at least 1860 he is known to have lived in Washington Township, Marion County.
 In 1861 he was one of the founding members of the Union Church Washington Township.
 Lawson died on October 29, 1884, and was buried in Crown Hill Cemetery.

 The locality of Nora grew around Lawson's grocery store and post office.
 Soon there were more shops, smithies, and a train station in the area.
 Nora Elementary School was opened in 1895.

 About 150 people lived in Nora in the 1880s, but the area did not become densely populated until the mid-1900s.
 Nora Plaza Shopping Center was built in 1959, anchored by an Ayr-Way store that became a Target and a Standard that later became a Lowell's No Frills Discount Foods, Wild Oats Market, and most recently Whole Foods.
-A new post office was opened in 1961 (a Steak 'n Shake is at the old location).
+A new post office was opened in 1961 (a Steak 'n Shake was at the old location, but is now closed).
 Nora Community Council was established in 1967.
 Nora became part of Indianapolis under Unigov in 1970.